andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 ---

-\showable{5.16) (Advanced) Modify your shell script so that it accepts zero or more FASTQ files on the command line argument and outputs the number of duplicated DNA sequences in each file.}{question}\endshowable
+\showable{5.16) (Advanced) Modify your shell script so that it accepts zero or more FASTQ files on the command line argument and outputs the number of duplicated DNA sequences in each file.}{quest}\endshowable

 \showable{Answer}{answer}